Ernie O'Malley: Return to Ireland

-In 1934, O'Malley was granted a wound and war pension of approximately £330 a year by the Fianna Fáil government for his service in the Irish War of Independence.
-In June of that year, it was noted in the Dáil that he was rumoured to be coming back into public life as chief of staff of the Volunteer Force created by the Fianna Fáil government in April.
+In 1934, O'Malley was granted a wound and war pension of approximately £330 a year by the Fianna Fáil government for his service in the War of Independence.
+Academic Marie Coleman believes that he was treated generously – compared to others – despite not having become a member of the Irish Volunteers until several months after the Easter Rising.
+In June of that year, it was noted in the Dáil that he was rumoured to be coming back into public life as chief of staff of the Volunteer Force created by the government in April.
+While remaining out of political life, he later convened a meeting of anti-Franco Irish republicans when most people in Ireland supported Franco in the Spanish Civil War.

 Now possessed of a steady income, he married Hooker in London on 27 September 1935, before he returned to Ireland to resume his medical studies.
-The O'Malleys had three children and divided their time between Dublin and Burrishoole, Newport, County Mayo.
+The O'Malleys had three children, all born in Dublin: Cathal (a son, 1936), Etain (a daughter, 1940) and Cormac (a son, 1942).
+The family divided its time between Dublin and Burrishoole, Newport, County Mayo.
 Hooker and O'Malley devoted themselves to the arts: she was involved in sculpture, photography and theatre, while he pursued a career in history and the arts as a writer.
-O'Malley remained in neutral Ireland during The Emergency.
-He offered his services to but was rejected by his local security force.
+Jack Butler Yeats was amongst his friends and the art collection O'Malley assembled was later to sell for over €5.4 million.
+Not long after his return to Ireland O'Malley became a member of the Royal Society of Antiquities of Ireland to further his interest in folklore.
+He remained in neutral Ireland during World War II and offered his services to his local defence force in Mayo but was not accepted.
+This was likely on account of his poor health: he had also farmed in Burrishole from 1940 to 1944 and was worn out.
+O'Malley got to know the members of his family again, many of whom had distinguished careers during and after the war.

+In September 1944, the family moved to Clonskeagh, Dublin, although Helen was often absent.
 By the end of the war years the O'Malleys' marriage had begun to fail.

-After 1945, Helen O'Malley went to America for six months to see her family and thereafter began to spend more time independent of her husband and children.
-This period included a year in London in 1946–47.
-After 1948 she returned to the States.
-1946, O'Malley entered his sons for a place at an English Catholic public school, Ampleforth College, in Yorkshire.
-In 1950, Helen took her two elder children out of school in County Waterford to live with her, first in New York, then in Colorado, where she divorced her husband in 1952.
-The youngest child, Cormac, was not at school and thus stayed with his father.
+In summer 1945, Helen O'Malley went to America for six months to see her family and thereafter began to spend more time away from her husband and children.
+This period included a year in London in 1946–1947.
+After 1948 she returned to the United States.
+In 1950, Helen took her two elder children out of Coláiste na Rinne, an Irish-language boarding school at Ring, County Waterford.
+She flew them to the States to live with her.
+The youngest child was not at school and thus stayed with his father.
+This incident was referred to as a "kidnapping".
+Helen divorced her husband in 1952.